imitator-model-checker/imitator/README.md

 ========

 [IMITATOR](http://www.imitator.fr) is an open source software tool to perform automated parameter synthesis for concurrent timed systems.
-IMITATOR takes as input a network of parametric timed automata [AHV93], a well-known formalism to specify and verify models of systems where timing constants can be replaced with parameters, i.e., unknown constants.
+IMITATOR takes as input a network of IMITATOR parametric timed automata (NIPTA): NIPTA are an extension of parametric timed automata [AHV93], a well-known formalism to specify and verify models of systems where timing constants can be replaced with parameters, i.e., unknown constants.

 IMITATOR addresses several variants of the following problem:
 _given a concurrent timed system, what are the values of the timing constants that guarantee that the model of the system satisfies some property?_